aduffy70/LabNotes/backups.md

   * On the Shared Shaw Lab dropbox folder (for sharing, more than backup purposes):
     - Shaw Lab-related Lab files from Google Drive

-Backed up manually when received on an external drive only attached during the backup and on one or more computing clusters:
+### Backed up manually when received:

+   * On an external drive (BIGDISK) only attached during the backup and on one or more computing clusters:
-  * Large data files
+    - Large data files

-Backed up manually in whole or part as needed by storing on external drives or moving to Active or Archived folders on fiddlehead:
+### Backed up manually as needed:

+  * On an external drive (BIGDISK) or moved to Active or Archived folders on fiddlehead:
-  * Large analysis files from computing clusters
+    - Large analysis files from computing clusters

 # Backup process